snarkyboojum/sha_hash/README.md

 ## Overview

-This is a naive implementation of the Secure Hash Standard for at least SHA-512.
+This library contains naive implementations of the Secure Hash Standard for SHA-256 and SHA-512.
 It should work reasonably slowly, and be reasonably correct.
-It's not supposed to be efficient, it's supposed to be edifying for the person writing it :)
+It's not supposed to be fast or efficient.
+It's supposed to be edifying for the person writing it :)

 ## Resources